 MAT Program Overview

-Based on the IDOE Division of Professional Standards Boardís adoption of the INTASC principles, NBPTS propositions, and ELCC standards, and the redesign of Indianaís licensure patterns based on developmental and content areas using performance-based assessment, the School of Education graduate programs are designed and delivered in a format consistent with the meeting of these standards.
+Based on the IDOE Division of Professional Standards Board’s adoption of the INTASC principles, NBPTS propositions, and ELCC standards, and the redesign of Indiana’s licensure patterns based on developmental and content areas using performance-based assessment, the School of Education graduate programs in Building Level Administration and Curriculum and Instruction are designed and delivered in a face-to-face format consistent with the meeting of these standards.

-The masterís degree was designed to accomplish the following: (1) It provides a catalyst for current educators, a forum for continued professional development with the goal of developing a professional development plan beyond completion of the MAT.
-(2) It provides experienced educators with an opportunity to change careers within education by providing educational opportunities that allow them to demonstrate competence as a building level administrator at one or more developmental levels.
-(3) It provides an opportunity for already licensed educators to develop additional skills.
+The master’s degrees were designed to accomplish the following: (1) provide a catalyst for current educators, a forum for continued professional development with the goal of developing a continuing professional development plan.
+(2) Provide experienced educators with an opportunity to grow within their professional careers by providing educational opportunities that allow them to demonstrate competencies at the chosen Master’s level.
+(3) Provide an opportunity for already licensed educators to develop additional skills.